-The brand was founded by Yael Aflalo in 2009 as a vintage clothing store in Los Angeles, but it eventually expanded and now makes its own products.
-It says that it’s the first to open a sustainable factory in downtown Los Angeles.
+The brand was founded by Yael Aflalo in 2009 as a vintage clothing store in Los Angeles, but it eventually expanded and creates its own modern designs and claims to be the first to open a sustainable factory in downtown Los Angeles.

 Is Reformation sustainable?